zeljkobekcic/temper-zmk-config/README.md

 # Temper ZMK Config

 This is my personal ZMK config for the [temper](https://github.com/raeedcho/temper).
+This repository contains zmk configuration for the Temper keyboard using two microcontrollers and additionally on configuration using a dongle which is connected to your computer via cable.

 ## How to build locally